 As nominated by Ms. Aurora MacRae-Crerar, an advanced graduate student in the Biology Graduate Program, Dr. Nalini Nadkarni of the University of Utah and Director of the Center for Science and Mathematics Education presented her research as the next Telfer Endowed Lectureship on May 14, 2015.
 The Title of Dr. Nadkarni's presentation was "Weaving the Tapestry of Science and Society: Synergistic Engagement of Forest Research with Public Audiences."

 Ms. Stephanie Seifert nominated Dr. Thierry Wirth of the Museum National d'Histoire Naturelle (Paris) for the 2016 Telfer Endowed Lectureship.
 On April 28, 2016, Dr. Wirth presented his research on the Origin, Spread, and Demography of Major Human Bacterial Diseases in a Globalizing World."

-Dr. Nancy C. Emery of the University of Colorado Boulder will be the next speaker at the Telfer Endowed Lectureship scheduled for April 20, 2017 at 4:00 pm.
-Details to be announced closer to this date.
+Dr. Nancy C. Emery of the University of Colorado Boulder presented her research as the Telfer Endowed Lectureship on April 20, 2017.
 Dr. Emery was nominated by Emily Behrman, an advanced graduate student in the Paul Schmidt lab.